AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-dm-07-data-modeling-for-analytics-optimize-for-queries-not-transac.md

 ![OLTP normalized model vs. OLAP denormalized model side by side](images/data_modeling/07/analytics-data-modeling.png)

 The data model that runs your production application is almost never the right model for analytics.
-Transactional systems are designed for fast writes — inserting orders, updating inventory, processing payments.
-Analytics systems are designed for fast reads — scanning millions of rows, aggregating across dimensions, filtering by date ranges.
+Transactional systems are designed for fast writes : inserting orders, updating inventory, processing payments.
+Analytics systems are designed for fast reads,  scanning millions of rows, aggregating across dimensions, filtering by date ranges.

 Using a transactional model for analytics is like using a filing cabinet when you need a search engine.
 The data is there, but finding answers takes too long.

 ## Transactions vs. Analytics: Two Different Problems

 Transactional (OLTP) workloads process many small operations: insert one order, update one account balance, delete one expired session.
-These models are normalized to Third Normal Form (3NF) or beyond —  every piece of data stored once, redundancy eliminated, consistency enforced through constraints.
+These models are normalized to Third Normal Form (3NF) or beyond : every piece of data stored once, redundancy eliminated, consistency enforced through constraints.

 Analytical (OLAP) workloads process few large operations: scan all orders for the last year, aggregate revenue by region and product category, calculate year-over-year growth.
-These models are denormalized — data is pre-joined, attributes are flattened, and the structure is optimized for scans rather than updates.
+These models are denormalized : data is pre-joined, attributes are flattened, and the structure is optimized for scans rather than updates.

 | Aspect | OLTP Model | OLAP Model |
 |---|---|---|